kirakirakira/blog/personal-goals.md

 Personal goals made open source.
 (Forked from Una's personal goals starter: http://una.github.io/personal-goals-guide)

 Why?
-I realized what I have been doing and want to do is all over the place.
-I need to focuse more in order to learn more efficiently and effectively.
+I realized what I have been doing and what I want to do is all over the place.
+I need to focus more in order to learn more efficiently and effectively.

 # Overarching Goals
 1. Learn front-end development